Changes the script's escape character (e.g. accent vs. backslash).

 The escape character is used to indicate that the character immediately following it should be interpreted differently than it normally would.

-The default escape character is accent/backtick (`), which is at the upper left corner of most English keyboards.
-Using this character rather than backslash avoids the need for double blackslashes in file paths.
+If this directive is unspecified in the script, it will behave as though set to accent/backtick (`), which is at the upper left corner of most English keyboards.
+Using this character rather than backslash avoids the need for double backslashes in file paths.

 See Escape Sequences for a complete list of sequences and its results (e.g.

 `n would produce a linefeed character).